MyEncyclopedia/MachineLearningUdacity/projects/capstone/capstone_report.md

 There are several things in my opinion that can get improved.

 1. Implement coverage threshold continuing exploration strategy and see if there is score increase or decrease.

+2. `SearchingExploration_GoalOriented` heuristic function is merely manhattan distance, actually with knowledge of explored maze, we can more approximate actual path from a cell to goals, by assuming no walls on all undiscovered edges, and have Dijkstra shortest path algorithm compute it.
+Let the new shortest path of $n$ be $Dijkstra\_partially\_explored\_maze(n)$.
+Now we have:

+   $$manhattan\_dist(n) <= Dijkstra\_partially\_explored\_maze(n) <= actual\_steps(n)  $$

+   In this way, $Dijkstra\_partially\_explored\_maze(n)$ is closer to actual steps from $n$ to goals, but still remains admissible property, implying better A\* implementation than current one.

-2. In `SearchingExploration_GoalOriented` and `DijkstraStrideWithUpdates` , `dijkstra_shortest_path()` function is called several times.
+3. In `SearchingExploration_GoalOriented` and `DijkstraStrideWithUpdates` , `dijkstra_shortest_path()` function is called several times.
 This is very inefficient because there are few status updates between successive calls.
 A family of dedicated algorithms exist, most notably D* Lite algorithm would help a lot.

-3. Identify several typical cases in optimization exploration stage, such as what is mentioned in **With More AI** so that mouse is encouraged to continue exploring when finding shortcut opportunity is high but discouraged vice versa.
+4. Identify several typical cases in optimization exploration stage, such as what is mentioned in **With More AI** so that mouse is encouraged to continue exploring when finding shortcut opportunity is high but discouraged vice versa.

 4. Currently, visualization module (*vis.py*) using Turtle library is slow, partial update can be employed to accerelate rendering process by providing live action.